 79. Order unusually-flavored soft serve at Big Gay Ice Cream (and don’t miss the photo-op on the colorful bench outside) ✓

 80. Pay your respects and hold back tears at the 9/11 Memorial and Museum.
 Powerful and moving, One World Trade is not to be missed on any NYC bucket list.
-Don’t miss the victim memorial room, missing person posters, and be sure to watch all the videos. ✓
+Don’t miss the victim memorial room, missing person posters, and be sure to watch all the videos.
+If you wanna see views from the top, grab your skip-the-line ticket here. ✓

 81. Take a photo with the 3-ton bronze Charging Bull on Wall Street, symbolizing NY’s financial industry.
 The Fearless Girl sculpture is right there, too! ✓